 - reveal any positioning issues that might be hindering your overall success

-- reveal any internal issues impacting your marketing success
+- reveal any internal issues impacting your marketing or communications success

 - refine your marketing and communications strategies to align with your current goals

-- analyze the effectiveness of your current marketing tactics.
+- analyze the effectiveness of your current marketing or communications tactics.

 What are the benefits of a marketing audit?